oussemajelassi/ROS_STM32/README.md

             check use project type file
             add *.h and set their type to c++ header files One more last thing if you are actually reading my shit and not wondering about some insta post is that you lust change main.c to main.cpp.

+### PATHS and inclusion :
+    We have to add the path for Inc Folder of the generated Librairies after running the **make_libraires.py** command.

 ## Serial communication :
   In our **Node Handle** we can set input and output buffer size.